neon-smart-studio/NeonOS/documentation/bsp-guide/bsp.rst

    -  The name and contact information for the BSP layer maintainer.
       This is the person to whom patches and questions should be sent.
-      For information on how to find the right person, see the ":ref:`dev-manual/dev-manual-common-tasks:submitting a change to the yocto project`" section in the Yocto Project Development Tasks Manual.
+      For information on how to find the right person, see the :doc:`../contributor-guide/submit-changes` section in the Yocto Project and OpenEmbedded Contributor Guide.

    -  Instructions on how to build the BSP using the BSP layer.